parflow/parflow/README-Spack.md

 # Building ParFlow with Spack

 This document covers building ParFlow with Spack.
-This feature is expiremental and under development.
-Building with Spack may be useful in some situations since Spack builds a complete dependency tree and thus may have fewer compliling and linking issues.
+This feature is experimental and under development.
+Building with Spack may be useful in some situations since Spack builds a complete dependency tree and thus may have fewer compiling and linking issues.
 Spack is a multi-platform package manager that builds and installs multiple versions and configurations of software.
 Spack has support for Linux, macOS, and many supercomputers.